brettmitchelldev/redfi/README.md

 - **plan**: Path to the json file that contains the rules/scenarios for fault injection.
 - **log**: Designates log level.
 Use 'v' to see matching command names, and 'vv' to see matched commands and match counts.
 Leave unset for no silent.

+## Plan configuration

+A `redfi` fault plan is a JSON file with the following properties:
+- `requestRules`: Rule definitions applied to the request stream going from the client to the server
+- `responseRules`: Rule definitions applied to the response stream going from the server to the client

-## Rules options
+## Common rule options (request or reply)

+### Match directives
-### "command"
+#### "command"
 Matches on the command name.
-The value is serialized as RESP before matching against incoming requests.

-E.g. `"command": "set my-key foo"` is converted to `*3\n$3\nset\n$6\nmy-key\n$3\nfoo`

-Note that this is NOT a prefix match, nor is it a match on the exact command name.

-This is the matching mechanism implemented by the original, and it doesn't seem to be super useful.
-It may get removed in the future.

-### "rawMatch"
+Note that `"command": "set"` is _not_ the same as `"rawMatchAll": ["set"]`.

+#### "rawMatchAny" / "rawMatchAll"
-More useful, `rawMatch` allows you to craft specific patterns to match against Redis requests.
+More useful, `rawMatchAny` and `rawMatchAll` allow you to craft specific patterns to match against Redis requests.

+As the names imply:
+- `rawMatchAny` matches if at least one of its array members is found in a message
+- `rawMatchAll` matches only if every one of its array members is found in a message

 Keep in mind that Redis communicates using [RESP](https://redis.io/docs/latest/develop/reference/protocol-spec/), so if you want to match an exact command, you'll need to format it as a RESP snippet.

 For example, to match a `set` command, you could do something like: `*3\n$3\nset\n`, which will match any len-3 array whose first element is the exact command name `set`.

-### "clientAddr"
+#### "clientAddr"
-Limits the effect of a rule to a particular client.
+Limits the effect of a rule to a particular client, identifying the client by address.
 Applies as a prefix.

+#### "clientName"
+Limits the effect of a rule to a particular client by the value given to `CLIENT SETNAME`.
+Applies as an exact match.
+Rejects clients which have not set a client name.

-### "percentage"
+#### "percentage"
 Limits the effect of the rule to the approximate percentage of matched requests.

+### Action directives

-### "delay"
+#### "delay"
-Waits to send the request to Redis for the given number of milliseconds.
+Waits to proxy the message for the given number of milliseconds.

+## Request-only rule options

+### Action directives

-### "returnEmpty"
+#### "returnEmpty"
 Returns an empty response.
 In RESP, this is represented by a null bulk string: `$-1\r\n` (read, bulk string of length -1).

-### "returnErr"
+#### "returnErr"
 Returns an error with the value of `returnErr` as the message.

-### "drop"
+#### "drop"
 Closes the client connection.